 Improves Laser Material Processing Throughput

 In raster mode, the carriage is moved bi-directionally along the x-axis while the laser is modulated to laser engrave or mark the material.
-Typical laser cutting, engraving, and marking machines focus the laser energy to a single point, causing the material to be processed one line at a time.
+Typical laser systems (also known as laser cutters, laser engravers, or laser markers) focus the laser energy to a single point, causing the material to be processed one line at a time.
 This is also true for single beam systems that use multiple lasers – all of the laser’s energy is limited to focusing on a single point.
 The SuperSpeed technology module overcomes this limitation by producing two focal spots – one for each laser beam.
 This means that the laser system can deliver two raster lines at a time, dramatically improving system productivity.

 SuperSpeed technology is unique to Universal Laser Systems.
 The only way to substantially improve throughput with single beam laser systems without SuperSpeed is to purchase multiple systems.
 This increases systems costs as well as required floor space.